batGeek/cdp-recruitment-ops-master/README.md

 * 2- to run docker ==> make run
 * 3- to list container ==> make ps
 * 4- to publish docker into registry ==>make publish

+PS: We can use githubAction to execute Dockerfile in GitHub-hosted runner
 ***